ashomah/Madrid-Pollution/Madrid-Pollution_Report.md

 ![](Madrid-Pollution_Report_files/figure-markdown_github/Comparison%20with%20Anobva%20and%20Plot%20-%20Table-1.png)

+The low *p-value* returned by the ANOVA indicates that the Final model is significantly better than the Initial Model.
+The plot gives an indication on how each variable influences the predictions, with a 95% confidence interval.

-Our Final Model provides a way to predict the NO2 pollution level based on 9 pollutants and 5 weather parameters.
+As a conclusion, the Final Model provides a good way to predict the NO2 pollution level based on 9 pollutants and 5 weather parameters.

 </br>